spacegator/ollama-webui-intel/README.md

 Open [http://127.0.0.1:18080](http://127.0.0.1:18080) to access Open WebUI with accelerated ollama backend.

-_Tip:_  For performance monitoring, including GPU utilization and power usage, `intel-gpu-top` is a useful tool:
+_Tip:_  For performance monitoring, including GPU utilization and power usage, `intel-gpu-top` is a useful tool, which is provided as part of `intel-gpu-tools` package:
 ```
 sudo apt install intel-gpu-tools
-intel-gpu-top
+sudo intel_gpu_top
 ```

 Alternatively, one may compile [btop++](https://github.com/aristocratos/btop) with Intel GPU support.